kuyugama/addon-system/README.md

 ```

 > Note, addon can't be imported without satisfied dependencies.
-> If dependencies is not satisfied exception will be raised
+> If dependencies are not satisfied, exception will be raised

 > Interface of addon module is your own designed
 > interface for your purposes.
 >
-> Because module is regular python module you can
+> Because the module is a regular python module, you can
 > create whatever you want

 Reload of module is achieved by using the same function with `reload=True` argument: